onnx/onnx/docs/Operators.md

 #### Version

-This version of the operator has been available since version 1 of the 'ai.onnx.training' operator set.
+This version of the operator has been available since version 1 of the 'ai.onnx.preview.training' operator set.

 #### Attributes